tejaskannan/smart-tv-keyboard-leakage/README.md

 Exception in thread "main" java.lang.IllegalArgumentException: Must provide the (1) --input-file, (2) --output-file, (3) --password-prior, (4) --english-prior, and (5) --zip-prior
 ```

-## Audio Extraction
-The codebase processes video recordings of Smart TV interactions.
-We take videos for debugging purposes--the attack strips away the video and uses audio alone (e.g., see the file `smarttvleakage/audio/audio_extractor.py`).
-This section describes how to execute the audio extraction phase of the attack.
-Each recording can have multiple interactions with the keyboard (we call each interaction a keyboard *instance*).
-The output of this phase is a `json` file containing the move count sequences for each identified keyboard instance.
-A single move count sequence looks as follows.
+### Data Sources
+For convenience, we list both data sources here.
+1. The [Google Drive](https://drive.google.com/drive/folders/1iBWbk8wqRq2OYdgXhRM71CzBnK5pXcJ3?usp=sharing) (https://drive.google.com/drive/folders/1iBWbk8wqRq2OYdgXhRM71CzBnK5pXcJ3?usp=sharing) folder contains the dictionary priors, word lists, and intermediate / final results.
+You should download this entire folder (about 1 GB of disk space uncompressed).
+The directory should have the following structure.
 ```
-[{"num_moves": 3, "end_sound": "key_select", "num_scrolls": 0, "directions": "any", "start_time": 512, "end_time": 831, "move_times": [528, 569, 773]}, {"num_moves": 3, "end_sound": "key_select", "num_scrolls": 0, "directions": "any", "start_time": 877, "end_time": 1019, "move_times": [892, 925, 958]},...]
+Smart-TV-Acoustic-Leakage-Supplementary-Materials
+    benchmarks
+    dictionaries
+    user-study
+    word-lists
 ```

-We describe two methods for creating these move count sequences.
-1. **Emulation:** Creates the move count sequence `json` file algorithmically using the keyboard layout.
-2. **Real Recordings:** Extracts move count sequences from the audio of real interactions with Smart TVs.

-To facilitate reproducibility, we have shared the recordings of users entering passwords, credit card details, and web searches into Apple and Samsung Smart TVs using this [Box Drive](https://uchicago.box.com/s/1td9b0ltk115eg0uyp21d7u2wrdlnjhf) (the password is in the Artifact Appendix).
+We use the variable `<PATH-TO-GDRIVE>` to refer to the local path to the folder `Smart-TV-Acoustic-Leakage-Supplementary-Materials`.
+2. The [Box Drive](https://uchicago.box.com/s/1td9b0ltk115eg0uyp21d7u2wrdlnjhf) (the password is in the Artifact Appendix) contains the videos of users typing on Smart TVs.
 Note that this drive is large, and it can help to start with a single subject (e.g., Subject A).
-We include the extracted move count sequences for every subject in the Google Drive folder (within the folder `user-study`) When downloading the files, use the `Primary` videos when possible.
+We include the extracted move count sequences for every subject in the Google Drive folder (under `user-study`).
+When downloading the files, use the `Primary` videos when possible.
 Further, you should create a folder for each subject within a single directory and place the subject's videos directly in their corresponding folder.
 The resulting file structure should look as follows.
-We use the term `<PATH-TO-BOX>` to refer to the path of the folder `user-study` in the structure below.
 ```
 user-study
     subject-a